percona/portal-doc/docs/create-manage-organizations.md

 ## Check organization details

-After creating or joining an organization, you can check its details at any time:
+After creating or joining an organization, click the **Organization** tab on the left menu to open the **Manage organization** page.

-1. Go to **Getting Started** tab.
-Notice that the option to create the organization is now checked.
-2. Click **View Organization** to manage your organization and check its details.
+Here you can manage your organization and check its details.

 ## Roles and permissions
 When you create an organization, you are automatically assigned the role of **Admin** for that organization.